Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Problem Formulation

-In the absence of constraints on the agents' access to each others' actions, an NE point can be computed by implementing a simple iterative algorithm (see~\cite{FacchineiPang}).
-In particular, starting with some initial point $x_i^0\in X_i$, each agent $i$ updates its decision at time $k$ as follows:
+In the absence of constraints on the agents' access to other agents' actions, an NE point can be computed through a simple iterative algorithm \cite{FacchineiPang}.
+Starting with some initial point $x_i^0\in X_i$, each agent $i$ updates its decision at time $k$ as follows:

-This algorithm is guaranteed to converge to a NE under suitable conditions.
-However, it requires that every agent $i$ has access to all other agents' decisions $x_{-i}^k$ at every time $k$.
+This algorithm is guaranteed to converge to an NE under suitable conditions but it requires that every agent $i$ has access to all other agents' decisions $x_{-i}^k$ at all time $k$.